Effects of cavity birefringence in polarisation-encoded quantum networks

 \section{Introduction}

-The interference of single photons formed the basis of many applications in quantum optics, from Young's double slit experiment to ascertain the wave-particle duality \cite{Young:04}, to Michelson-type interferometers as a cosmic probe \cite{Michelson:87}, to Bell's inequality experiments via two-photon correlations \cite{Shih:88}.
-More recently, the interference of photons has proved to be an indispensable tool in quantum communications and quantum information processing, and notably in the pursuit of scalable quantum computing via quantum networked architectures of small processors (nodes) interacting via quantum channels\cite{Kimble:08,Reiserer:15}.
-Entanglement across the nodes is generated via deterministic direct entanglement transfer \cite{Cirac:97,Ritter:12} (where a mediating photon's entanglement with its emitter is transferred to an entanglement between the emitter and the recipient) or via measurement based entanglement \cite{Cabrillo:99,Feng:03,Duan:03, Simon:03,Campbell:08}.
-With the former, successful entanglement is detected \it{a posteriori}\rm{} (--accompanied with its collapse).
-The latter, albeit an inherently probabilist protocol, is favoured for scaling as successful entanglement is heralded upon detection of readout photons \cite{Reiserer:15}.
+The interference of single photons has formed the basis of many applications in quantum optics, from Young's double slit experiment to ascertain the wave-particle duality \cite{Young:04}, to Michelson-type interferometers as a cosmic probe \cite{Michelson:87}, to Bell's inequality experiments via two-photon correlations \cite{Shih:88}.
+More recently, the interference of photons has proved to be an indispensable tool in quantum communications and quantum information processing, and notably in the pursuit of scalable quantum computing via quantum networked architectures of small processors (nodes) interacting via quantum channels \cite{Kimble:08, Reiserer:15}.
+Entanglement across the nodes is generated via direct entanglement transfer \cite{Cirac:97,Ritter:12} (where a mediating photon's entanglement with its emitter is transferred to an entanglement between the emitter and the recipient) or via measurement based entanglement \cite{Cabrillo:99, Feng:03, Duan:03, Simon:03, Campbell:08}.
+With the former, successful entanglement is detected \it{a posteriori}\rm{} (accompanied by its collapse).
+The latter, albeit an inherently probabilistic protocol, is favoured for scaling as successful entanglement is heralded upon detection of readout photons \cite{Reiserer:15}.
 It has led to successful elementary implementations with ions \cite{Moehring:07}, neutral atoms \cite{Hofmann:12}, defect centres in diamonds \cite{Hensen:15} and micromechanical oscillators \cite{Riedinger:18}.